AlephAlpha/Nekomata/doc/Builtins.md

 Get a finite subset of a list or a string.

+If the argument is a number, it is converted to a range from 0 to that number minus 1.

 This function is non-deterministic.

 ### `subsequence` (`q`, `1 -> 1`)

 Get a finite contiguous subsequence of a list or a string.

+If the argument is a number, it is converted to a range from 0 to that number minus 1.

 This function is non-deterministic.